mikeal/ZDAG/SPEC.md

 ### CIDV0-COMPRESSION

 To start, we need a few tokens.
-One to signal if there are CIDv0's, 1 for CIDv1, and we need a token to terminate the link header.
+One to signal if there are CIDv0's, one for CIDv1, and we need a token to terminate the link header.

 We need to know if the header is terminated under only 2 conditions: